collexion/gitclass/_posts/2013-09-19-Prerequisite-setup.md

 that will be added to our project.
 In Windows you may use notepad, in Mac you may use TextEdit, and linux will have vim.

+# Github Account

+Create an account on github.com

 # Next Lesson

 [Git structure and terminology][next-lesson]